mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

  - `application/efi`

-If the MIME type is not one of the above, then the corresponding file extensions (`.iso`, `.img` and `.efi`) are used instead to identify the NBP file type.
+If the MIME type is none of the above, then the corresponding file extensions (`.iso`, `.img` and `.efi`) are used instead to identify the NBP file type.

-> **Note**: Files which cannot be recognised by any of the above MIME types or file extensions will not be loaded by standard HTTP boot drivers (including the `HttpBootDxe` driver currently shipped with OpenCore).
+> **Note**: Files which cannot be recognised by any of the above MIME types or file extensions will _not_ be loaded by standard HTTP boot drivers (including the `HttpBootDxe` driver currently shipped with OpenCore).

 ## Booting DMG files